-Figure 169: Topology of the face-to-face penalty contact elements points at the end of the previous increment, if any, to the new integration points determined in slavintpoints.f.
+Figure 177: Topology of the face-to-face penalty contact elements

+Furthermore, for face-to-face penalty contact the routine interpolatestate is called at the start of each new increment.
+It interpolates the state variables (internal variables such as the slip accumulated so far) from the integration points at the end of the previous increment, if any, to the new integration points determined in slavintpoints.f.
 Indeed, at the start of a new increment the matching between the slave and master surfaces is done anew and usually leads to a change in the location of the integration points.